facebook/react-native-website/website/versioned_docs/version-0.60-RC/performance.md

 }
 ```

 Every app is different, but it may make sense to only load the modules you need for the very first screen.
-When you are satisified, put the output of the loadedModuleNames into a file named `packager/modulePaths.js`.
+When you are satisfied, put the output of the loadedModuleNames into a file named `packager/modulePaths.js`.

 ### Updating the metro.config.js